Is Year 7 definitely moving to high school in South Australia?

 Will my child be OK in high school?
 What about their wellbeing?

 Experiences from interstate shows that early adolescents thrive in the secondary setting.
 Wirreanda Secondary School has an excellent record for settling in Year 8s and if the pilot goes ahead, special attention will be given to the Year 7s.
-There will be a strong emphasis on student wellbeing and pilot schools will receive a grant to support the transition of the first cohort of Year 7 students, so that teachers and staff in primary schools and Wirreanda Secondary School can plan and support each student’s transition.
-You may like to hear from local Year 7 students already in high school by clicking here
+There will be a strong emphasis on student wellbeing and pilot schools will receive a grant to support the transition of the second cohort of Year 7 students, so that teachers and staff in primary schools and Wirreanda Secondary School can plan and support each student’s transition.

 Will my child be better off doing Year 7 in high school?